rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Password-based Authentication/Brute Force Attacks/Username Enumeration/via Subtly Different Responses.md

 Reset forms are often less well protected than login ones.
 Therefore, they very often leak information about a valid or invalid username.

-An application that replies with a "You should receive a message shortly" when a valid username has been found and "Username unknown, check your data" for an invalid entry leaks the presence of registered users.

-Some web applications also leave the input field pre-filled with the (probably) valid username, so it is important to check for these subtle changes.
+Some web applications leave the input field pre-filled with the (probably) valid username, so it is important to check for these subtle changes.

+While some may put a hidden field that may contain the wrong username, if the username is valid, this hidden input field will be empty, otherwise, it will include the value of the invalid username.
+It is a good idea to check the source code.

 To automate this using Burp, follow the following steps:
 1. Submit an invalid username and password.
 Highlight the `username` parameter in the request and send it to Burp Intruder.